openedx/docs.openedx.org/source/educators/migration_wip/20_glossary/glossary.rst

   Thresholds that specify how numerical scores are associated with grades, and the score that learners must obtain to pass a course.

-  For more information, see :ref:`partnercoursestaff:Set the Grade Range`.
+  For more information, see :ref:`Set the Grade Range`.

 **grading rubric**